nulecule-docs/docs/introduction.rst

 quite a while, and probably sound more familiar as virtual private servers (VPS), jails, Linux Containers (LXC) or chroots.

-Unlike virtual machines, Docker does not require a separate operating system instance to run, and instead relies on Linux kernel support for namespaces and cgroups, such that the processes that run within a container have an isolated view of the operating system.
+Unlike virtual machines, containers do not require a separate operating system instance to run, and instead relies on Linux kernel support for namespaces and cgroups, such that the processes that run within a container have an isolated view of the operating system.